-The Company adopted ASU No. 2014-09, Topic 606 in January 2018 and accordingly, the amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized at the time when goods or services are transferred and/or delivered to its customers.
-The Company recognizes revenue when it satisfies a performance obligation by transferring the product or service to the customer, either at a point in time or over time.
-The Company usually recognizes revenue from integration service agreements at a point in time and integration license service agreements over a period of time.
+The Company recognizes revenue in accordance with ASC 606.
+The amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized at the time when goods or services are transferred and/or delivered to its customers.
+Revenue is recognized when the Company satisfies a performance obligation by transferring the product or service to the customer, either at a point in time or over time.
+The Company usually recognizes revenue from integration service agreements at a point in time and integration license agreements over a period of time.

-The following table provides information about disaggregated revenue by primary geographical markets and timing of revenue recognition for the years ended December 31, 2019 and 2018 (in thousands):
+The following table provides information about disaggregated revenue by primary geographical markets and timing of revenue recognition for the years ended December 31, 2020 and 2019 (in thousands):